manulorente/linux-foundation-lfs101/README.md

 - Adopted by RHEL 7 and SUSE
 - Replaced Upstart in Ubuntu 16.04

-While the migration to systemd was rather controversial, it has been adopted by all major distributions, and so we will not discuss the older System V method or Upstart, which has become a dead end.
-Regardless of how one feels about the controversies or the technical methods of systemd, almost universal adoption has made learning how to work on Linux systems simpler, as there are fewer differences among distributions.
-We enumerate systemd features next.
+While the migration to `systemd` was rather controversial, it has been adopted by all major distributions, and so we will not discuss the older System V method or Upstart, which has become a dead end.
+Regardless of how one feels about the controversies or the technical methods of `systemd`, almost universal adoption has made learning how to work on Linux systems simpler, as there are fewer differences among distributions.
+We enumerate `systemd` features next.

 #### systemd Features